 This morning after dropping my son off at school, I went to Starbucks.
-I go all of the time and the experience is always really impressive.
+I go all of the time, and the experience is always awe-inspiring.
 Here’s how my drive-thru experience went at Starbucks today.

 “Good morning.
 Welcome to Starbucks.
 What can I get started for you?”

 I could just picture the lady smiling as she greeted me.